-In each code development cycle, proposed changes to the code are considered at the Code Development Hearings by the International Plumbing Code Development Committee, whose action constitutes a recommendation to the voting membership for final action on the proposed change.
+In each code development cycle, proposed changes to the code are considered at the Committee Action Hearings by the International Plumbing Code Development Committee, whose action constitutes a recommendation to the voting membership for final action on the proposed change.
 Proposed changes to a code section that has a number beginning with a letter in brackets are considered by a different code development committee.
-For example, proposed changes to code sections that have [B] in front of them (e.g. [B] 309.2) are considered by the appropriate International Building Code Development Committee (IBC-General) at the code development hearings.
+For example, proposed changes to code sections that have [BS] in front of them (e.g., [BS] 309.2) are considered by the IBC - Structural Code Development Committee at the code development hearings.